 Your statement might include information such as:

-- Expenses related to moving to new city for the summer; include housing, utilities, food, etc
+- Expenses for the summer; include housing, utilities, food, etc

-- Daily transportation to and from your internship site
+- Daily transportation needs and expenses to and from your internship site

 - Other considerations as to how you would benefit from this award